ABOUT HSS

 PRIVACY

 HSS will not share information about students or families without permission.
 However, a photo/video release is part of the registration form, giving HSS permission to take and use photographs/videos of students.
-HSS may use this in multimedia presentations, videotapes, books, supplemental products, and related advertising material; such as brochures, websites, and social media.
+HSS may use these in multimedia presentations, videotapes, books, supplemental products, and related advertising material including brochures, websites, and social media.
 Students’ names will not be attached to their image on HSS materials.

 REGISTRATION & FEES

 Registrations must be turned in before the assigned deadline.
 Full payment of registration fee must be made to finalize the registration process.
-Tuition fee can be made at the time of registration or no later than October 1st of the current school year.
-Exceptions will be made by the HSS Directors on a case by case basis.
-Parents may contact an HSS Director to discuss a payment plan if desired, but the acceptance of a payment plan is not guaranteed.
+Tuition fee can be paid at the time of registration or no later than October 1st of the current school year.
+Exceptions may be made by the HSS Directors on a case by case basis.
+Please contact the admin if you would like to split your registration into two payments.

 Note: Parents are welcome to participate in a class with their student at no registration charge, provided the parent is willing to support the teacher as needed.